How long is my DBS disclosure valid?

 Is it worth joining the Update Service?

-The Update Service allows individuals to apply to have their criminal record check kept up to date and employers to check that the information is current and valid.
-It is therefore, in the interest of applicants to sign up to the Update Service when they undertake the DBS check as this will mean that no future DBS checks will need to be undertaken, unless any offences have been committed since your initial DBS application.
+The Update Service allows individuals to apply to have their criminal record check kept up to date and employers to check that the information is current and valid, if they choose to do so.
+It is therefore, in the interest of applicants to sign up to the Update Service when they undertake the DBS check.
 It is particularly recommended for students who attend placements as part of their programme, and who will be progressing into roles bringing them into contact with children and/or vulnerable adults, as this limits the number of checks needed.

 For further information on this service, please refer to the